Zaxby's: History and locations

-The first Zaxbys was established in Statesboro, Georgia, in March 1990, near the Georgia Southern University campus, by childhood friends Zach McLeroy and Tony Townley.
+The first Zaxbys was established in Statesboro, Georgia, in March 1990, near the Georgia Southern University campus, by childhood friends Zach McLeroy and Tony Townley; the first restaurant was known as "Zax" before becoming Zaxby's.

 The company's first restaurant outside of Georgia was opened in September 1994 in Bowling Green, Kentucky.
 In 2013, they opened locations in Utah, the first expansion outside of the southeastern United States.

+In 2022, Zaxbys appointed Bernard Acoca as its first non-founder CEO.
+Zach McLeroy remained as chairman, while Tony Townley exited the company following its acquisition by Goldman Sachs in November 2020.

-In 2024, Zaxbys announced further expansion plans for 2025, including a store in Cambridge, Maryland, the first location in the state.
+In 2024, Zaxbys announced expansion plans for 2025, including a store in Cambridge, Maryland, the first location in the state.
 More locations are slated to open along the Eastern Shore of Maryland in the coming years.
 As of 2025, Zaxbys had more than 970 locations throughout the U.S.

-In 2022, Zaxbys introduced a new CEO, Bernard Acoca; he was the first CEO that was not one of the co-founders.
-Outgoing CEO Zach McLeroy stayed on as chairman.

 Menu and themes

 Zaxbys is a fast casual restaurant offering Chicken Fingerz, chicken wings, fried shrimp, sandwiches, and salads.

 Dipping sauces are offered with chicken finger orders, and range from mild, to the moderate "Zax Sauce", to the intensely hot "Nuclear".
 Dining rooms at Zaxbys restaurants are decorated with assorted whimsical objects and signs, which often vary in theme by location and region.
 Some locations in college towns feature objects and decorations related to the local university.
 Similarly, citrus-industry themed decorations line the walls at a location in Orlando, Florida.